All posts

 Compare 23 job board platforms with honest pros, cons, and pricing.
 From free options to enterprise solutions for associations and publishers.

-You've probably also noticed that a lot of the articles on the Internet mix applicant tracking systems–software for companies managing their own hiring-and software to build your own job board.
+You've probably also noticed that a lot of the articles on the Internet mix applicant tracking systems (software for companies managing their own hiring) with software to build your own job board.
 We haven't made that mistake.

 This guide outlines the best software for creating your own job board.
 We built it after experiencing the limitations of existing platforms firsthand, and we've included honest pros and cons throughout this review.

 Disclosure: Cavuno is our product.
-We've ranked it #1 because we genuinely believe it's the best option, but we encourage you to compare all platforms and decide for yourself.
+We've ranked it #1 because we genuinely believe it's the best option, but we encourage you to compare all platforms so you can find the right job board software for your situation.

 RankSoftwareBest ForMinimum starting price